-- Mr. Claude Lamoureux is a director and Chairman of Orbite Technologies Inc., which, on April 3, 2017, filed a notice of intention to make a proposal under the provisions of the Bankruptcy and Insolvency Act (Canada).
-Since April 28, 2017, following a court order, the proceedings have continued under the Companies' Creditors Arrangement Act (Canada). - (ii) Ms. Ginette Maillé was Chief Financial Officer when Yellow Media Inc. carried out a recapitalization.
+- (i) Mr. Claude Lamoureux was a director and Chairman of Orbite Technologies Inc., which, on April 3, 2017, filed a notice of intention to make a proposal under the provisions of the Bankruptcy and Insolvency Act (Canada).
+Since April 28, 2017, following a court order, the proceedings have continued under the Companies' Creditors Arrangement Act (Canada).
+The Quebec Superior Court has issued several orders extending the stay of proceedings against Orbite Technologies Inc. The latest order extends the stay until May 31, 2021; - (ii) Ms. Ginette Maillé was Chief Financial Officer when Yellow Media Inc. carried out a recapitalization.
 A plan of arrangement was approved by the court under the Canada Business Corporations Act, pursuant to which the former securities of Yellow Media Inc. and all rights pertaining thereto were cancelled and exchanged against, as the case may be, an amount of cash and Common Shares and Company Warrants, as well as new Secured Senior Notes and new Subordinated Exchangeable Debentures of Yellow Media Inc. The arrangement took effect on December 20, 2012.